-Supplemental (Rewrite) Examinations Process:
+Supplemental (Rewrite) Examinations Process - Final Competency Examination:

-- The supplemental (rewrite) examination is written at a date and time prescribed by the Canadian College of Funeral Service. - The student is required to pay a supplemental (rewrite) examination fee before the examination date. - A student who fails (grade below 70%) the supplemental (rewrite) final examination will be required to repeat the course, a portion of the program or the entire program for that level of study.
+- The supplemental (rewrite) examination is written at a date and time prescribed by the Canadian College of Funeral Service. - The student is required to pay a supplemental (rewrite) examination fee for each one prior to the examination date.